munificent/craftinginterpreters/book/closures.md

 <aside name="span">

-Like constants and function arity, the upvalue count is another one of those little pieces of data that forms the bridge between the compiler and runtime.
+Like constants and function arity, the upvalue count is another one of those little pieces of data that form the bridge between the compiler and runtime.

 </aside>